koncar/crypto-arbitrage-clojure/cryptoarbitrage/README.md

 # cryptoarbitrage

-The idea of a project is to have a service that would provide circles for trading crypto currencies between different exchanges.
+The idea of a project is to have a service that would provide positive profit circles for trading crypto currencies between different exchanges.
-Service would list all possible circles and also calculate potential profit that users can make with following those trading paterns.
+Service would list all possible circles and also calculate potential profit that users can make by following those trading paterns.

+At first

-BACKEND: Service is written in clojure and functions as REST web server.
-It will use MongoDB or PostgreSQL for storing data.
+BACKEND: Service is written in clojure and works as REST web server.
+It will use MongoDB for storing data.

-FRONTEND: Front will be written in eather clojure or angular 4.
+FRONTEND: Front will be written in eather Clojure or Angular 4.

 ## Installation

+BACK-END
+run lein REPL

 ## Usage

-## Options

-## Examples

-...

-### Bugs

-...

-### Any Other Sections
-### That You Think
-### Might be Useful
+run following commands in the repl:

+(require '[cryptoarbitrage.core :as c])
+(def server (c/init-server))

+rerun project
+(c/stop-server server)
+(def server (c/init-server))

 ## License